aiven/devportal/docs/tutorials/kafka-migration.rst

 * How to migrate Apache Kafka topic schemas
 * How to migrate Apache Kafka ACLs (Access Control Lists)
 * How to migrate Apache Kafka consumer group offsets
-* How to migrate clients and connectors
+* How to migrate Apache Kafka clients and connectors

 What are you going to build